-METALS-Tumbling inventories help zinc to three-month highs
+METALS-Tumbling inventories push zinc to three-month highs

 LONDON, July 12 (Reuters) - Zinc prices climbed to their highest in more than three months on Wednesday as the market worried about falling stocks in exchange warehouses, shortages and expectations of stronger demand from top consumer China.

 "We've had a large drawdown in stocks.
-Investors have turned positive on industrial metals since China's June manufacturing PMI came out," said Capital Economics analyst Caroline Bain.
+Investors have turned positive on industrial metals since China's June manufacturing PMI came out," Capital Economics analyst Caroline Bain said.

 "We expect a 185,000 tonne deficit this year and a balanced market next year ...
 There are signs supply will improve."